Could “Aikya” be the next Prosecco? Or the new Cava?

 Approximately ten million liters are produced a year.
 India grows more grapes than Australia.
 Most grapes in India are eaten fresh or sold as raisins.
 Out of a million tonnes of grapes, only 10,000 are made into wine.
 The UK market is worth £2m per year and is growing at 50-60per cent per year.

-Maharashtra state’s pioneer wine producer is “Sula,” and its picturesque vineyards on the Godavari river in the north-west of the state, three-hour drive west of Mumbai, are the main stop on the Indian viticulture pilgrimage route.
+Maharashtra state’s pioneer wine producer is “Sula,” and its picturesque vineyards on the Godavari river in the northwest of the state, a three-hour drive west of Mumbai, are the main stop on the Indian viticulture pilgrimage route.
 It holds a major wine and arts festival every February ( 2-3 2019)

 In the tasting room and on its panoramic balcony, you learn from your wine guide that wine-making in India probably goes back over 5,000 years.